lf-lang/lf-lang.github.io/blog/2025-10-14-decentralized-consistency.md

 The decentralized coordinator in
 Lingua Franca allows you to customize this waiting time.
 Each federate can be assigned an attribute called [`maxwait`](/docs/writing-reactors/distributed-execution#safe-to-advance-sta) that controls how long the federate should wait for inputs from other federates before processing an event, such as an input it has just received.
 More precisely, `maxwait` is the maximum amount of time a federate waits before advancing its logical time to some value _t_.
 Specifically, to advance to logical time _t_, the federate waits until either all inputs are known up to an including time _t_ or its local physical clock exceeds _t_ +`maxwait`.
-An input is known up to an including time _t_ if message with timestamp _t_ or greater has been received on that input port.
+An input is known up to an including time _t_ if a message with timestamp _t_ or greater has been received on that input port.
 At the expiration of the `maxwait`, the federate assumes that any unresolved ports will not receive any messages with timestamps _t_ or earlier.
 It can then advance its logical time to _t_.